google/WebFundamentals/src/content/en/tools/chrome-devtools/storage/indexeddb.md

 ## Edit IndexedDB data {: #edit }

 IndexedDB keys and values are not editable from the **Application** panel.
+Since DevTools has access to page context, however, you can run JavaScript code within DevTools that edits IndexedDB data.

 ### Edit IndexedDB data with Snippets {: #snippets }